Reviving A Smart Fortwo Electric Drive Battery

 Understanding the Battery System

-The Smart Fortwo Electric Drive (ED3) uses a lithium-ion battery that powers the vehicle.
+The third gen Smart Fortwo Electric Drive (ED3) uses a lithium-ion battery that powers the vehicle.
 The battery is made of (93) individual pouch style cells wired in series.
 These cells are divided into 3 modules of (31) each.
 Over time, factors such as age, temperature fluctuations, and long periods of inactivity can diminish the battery’s ability to hold a charge and the available range.
 This is normal; however, the ED3 battery is a very robust, German-made battery and has been known to last much longer than other batteries made around the same time.
-With proper care, these batteries should outlast the car and easily get you Smart to the 150,000-mile mark.
+With proper care, these batteries can outlast the car and easily get you Smart to the 150,000-mile mark.

 The Weakness: Battery Management System

-The weakness lies in the battery management system (BMS).
+The weakness lies in the very sensitive battery management system (BMS).
 The BMS in your Smart Fortwo closely monitors the battery’s health and performance.
 If the BMS senses that the battery charge is critically low, it may prevent the vehicle from starting to safeguard the battery from further damage.
 This feature helps prolong your battery's lifespan.

 Common Symptoms of a Dead HV Battery